Voronenko/ps_oneliners/Readme.md

 Few examples from my dotfiles: https://github.com/voronenko/dotfiles

-For example, if I want to configure my favorite shell on some new VPS
+Saying, if I want to configure my favorite shell on some new VPS

 ```sh